ibm-cloud-docs/citrix-netscaler-vpx/getting-started.md

 {:note: .note}
 {:important: .important}

-# Getting started with Citrix NetScaler VPX Software Appliance
+# Getting started with Citrix Netscaler VPX
 {: #getting-started}

-Deploying a Citrix NetScaler VPX in your {{site.data.keyword.BluSoftlayer_notm}} solution accelerates web application delivery, boosts performance, and ensures your cloud applications and services stay optimized, available, and secure.
-If you have challenging workloads, such as gaming, big data and analytics, or private clouds, the Citrix NetScaler VPX can help you deliver your solution when, where, and how your users need it most.
+Deploying a {{site.data.keyword.vpx_full}} in your {{site.data.keyword.BluSoftlayer_notm}} solution accelerates web application delivery, boosts performance, and ensures your cloud applications and services stay optimized, available, and secure.
+If you have challenging workloads, such as gaming, big data and analytics, or private clouds, the {{site.data.keyword.vpx_full}} can help you deliver your solution when, where, and how your users need it most.

 ## Before you begin
 {: #before-you-begin}
-To get started with Citrix NetScaler VPX, you will need to know the following information:
+To get started with {{site.data.keyword.vpx_full}}, you will need to know the following information:

 * Your IBM© Cloud Customer Portal login information
 * The deployment location for your load balancer